The-Sundance-Kid/3D-isnt-Dead/Future_Plans.md

 * Figure out how more that one file can be converted at a time.
 * Figure out the best time efficent to quality ratio for people who need their rips in a hurry.
 * A guide on how to view your newly ripped 3D movie.
+* A guide on how tto preserve the actual, physical 3D Bluray.